frankhood/django-cms-bootstrap-grid-builder/README.rst

     # Front-end
     $ yarn install
-    $ yarn serve (lauches local live reloading server)
+    $ yarn serve (lauches local live reloading server) (or, to build the static dist  to be used by the server )
     $ yarn build (creates dist at django-cms-bootstrap-grid-builder/bootstrap_grid_builder/static/cms_plugin_structure/dist)